The following courses are planned within the Water Research School

 VT 2017 Populärvetenskapligt skrivande (the course will be given in Swedish).
 VA-teknik Södra finished

 HT 2017 Riskanalysis and risk management in the water sector (3 hec).
-DRICKS ongoing
+DRICKS finished

 VT 2018 From Research to Policy for Sustainable Development (3 hec).
-DRICKS open for registration
+DRICKS ongoing

 VT 2018 Management for the water sector (3 hec).
 SWR/VA-teknik Södra open for registration